A journey of a thousand miles begins with a single step.

 The advice I’d give to my younger self would be to spend some time in your chosen career to develop some core skills and more importantly, some self-awareness.
 The self-awareness will give you a really good understanding of your strengths, weaknesses, and the type of people you will need to surround yourself with to fill the holes in your weaknesses and complement your strengths.

 Spend some time in your chosen career to develop some core skills and more importantly, some self awareness

-The first thing I did when building Crisis Text Line was hire a CTO and Chief Data Scientist.
+The first thing I did when building the Crisis Text Line was to hire a CTO and Chief Data Scientist.